SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 A thousand times yes!
 I cannot count the number of times I have pasted problematic code into ChatGPT and gotten a fix implemented within 10 minutes!
 This is by far one of my favorite uses for ChatGPT, as once I have checked over my code a few times and am not able to find a problem, I get "concentration blind", where I sometimes miss silly little (important) things like commas, misspellings, or brackets.

 # Impact on Learning and Understanding

+ChatGPT has had an overwhelmingly positive influence on my learning and understanding in a variety of contexts.
+If you can break it down, it can help you.
+It is certainly not a substitute for human instruction, nor is it a substitute for good old fashioned "grinding it out", however it will almost always make the process quicker.
+In fact, it is so helpful that my first resource for a problem is almost always ChatGPT.
+It is not advanced enough to solve all your problems or create solutions the way humans can, but it can give you a strong nudge in the right direction.
+Showing you where to look and what you might want to look for is a significant amount of the battle, and ChatGPT can consistently shine a flashlight to the dark path (or if not, it can light a candle).

+# Practical Applications